 On top of this, Paul’s delight in the law cannot be reflective of the experience of the unregenerate, according to his own teaching.
 The apostle describes the unregenerate in Romans 8:7: “the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.”
 The mind of the unregenerate does not and cannot submit to or serve God’s law.
 That is what the Reformed called the doctrine of total depravity, or man’s total moral inability.
 In Romans 7:14ff., on the other hand, Paul esteems the spirituality of the law (v.
 14), assents to and agrees with the law (v.
 16), delights in the law (v.
 22), and serves the law (v.
 25).
 The combined force of these statements does not allow for them to be describing an unregenerate condition if we compare them with Romans 8:7.
 If it were otherwise, how could we reconcile Paul’s holy affections and hopeful longings with the doctrine of total depravity?
 To posit an unregenerate Paul would be to attribute far too much ability to a corrupt man still in the state of nature, and would be logically inconsistent with Reformed theology, by inference.
 This could help explain why the overwhelming majority of Reformed divines take Paul to be regenerate.
 The ‘regenerate man’ view and the doctrine of total depravity ‘fit’ together with clear theological consistency.

 (4) The “inner man” (ἔσω ἄνθρωπον, v.
 22) is only possessed by the regenerate according to Pauline usage.
 I agree with Robert Haldane (1764–1842), who, in his excellent commentary on Romans states that the “inner man” is the same as the “mind” mentioned previously.
 To elaborate this point more particularly, there are only two other passages where the apostle speaks of the “inner man.”
-Second Corinthians 4:16 reads, “For which cause we faint not; but though our outward man perish, yet the inward man [ὁ ἔσωθεν, following TR; ἔσω ἄνθρωπον, following other ancient mss.]is renewed day by day.”
-The unregenerate are not being internally renewed, for they are perishing outwardly and inwardly!
-The “inner man” that is “being renewed day by day” is his regenerate self, which is his truest and most central identity.
+Second Corinthians 4:16 reads, “For which cause we faint not; but though our outward man perish, yet the inward man [ὁ ἔσωθεν, following Textus Receptus; ἔσω ἄνθρωπον, following other ancient mss.] is renewed day by day.”
+The unregenerate are not being internally renewed, for they are perishing outwardly and inwardly.
+The “inner man” that is “being renewed day by day” is Paul’s regenerate self, which is his truest and most central identity.
 In Ephesians 3:16, Paul prays, “That [the Lord] would grant you, according to the riches of his glory, to be strengthened with might by his Spirit in the inner man (ἔσω ἄνθρωπον).”
-Here, the “inner man” is that part of our human constitution upon which the Holy Spirit exerts his empowering influence, which is the case only in the regenerate.
+Here, the “inner man” is that part of the human constitution upon which the Holy Spirit exerts his empowering influence, which is the case only in the regenerate.
 In both cases, the language of “inner man” corresponds to a reality that is only true of the regenerate and could not possibly refer to the unregenerate without reducing the passages to nonsense.
-It seems like a stretch to posit that Paul would speak of an “inner man” that is unregenerate and that loves God’s good and holy law.
+In light of 1 Corinthians 4:16 and Ephesians 3:16, it would be a stretch to posit that Paul would speak of an “inner man” that is unregenerate and that loves God’s good and holy law.

 (5) The pericope concludes with a summary statement that articulates the internal conflict between Paul’s mind and Paul’s practice, and conflict of this nature is only true of the regenerate.
 In vv.
 24–25, Paul sums up the entire passage: “O wretched man that I am! who shall deliver me from the body of this death?
 I thank God through Jesus Christ our Lord.
 So then with the mind I myself serve the law of God; but with the flesh the law of sin.”
 Moo, in spite of disagreement with the ‘regenerate man’ view, summarizes this argument well: “The passage concludes, after Paul’s mention of the deliverance wrought by God in Christ, with a reiteration of the divided state of the egō (vv.
 24–25).”
 That is all-important for ascertaining the correct interpretation, because the reiteration of the struggle after the declaration of victory in Christ shows that the struggle remains even though the victory is guaranteed and expected.
 Moo summarizes, “This shows that the division and struggle of the egō that Paul depicts in these verses is that of the person already saved by God in Christ.”